Foramen spinosum: Development

 In the newborn, the foramen spinosum is about 2.25 mm long and in adults about 2.56 mm.
-The width of the foramen extends from 1.05 mm to about 2.1 mm in adults.
+The width of the foramen variesfrom 1.05 mm to about 2.1 mm in adults.
 The average diameter of the foramen spinosum is 2.63 mm in adults.
 It is usually between 3 and 4 mm away from the foramen ovale in adults.

 The earliest perfect ring-shaped formation of the foramen spinosum was observed in the eighth month after birth and the latest seven years after birth in a developmental study of the foramen rotundum, foramen ovale and foramen spinosum.
 The majority of the foramina in the skull studies were round in shape.
 The sphenomandibular ligament, derived from the first pharyngeal arch and usually attached to the spine of the sphenoid bone, may be found attached to the rim of the foramen.

 Animals

 In other great apes, the foramen spinosum is found not in the sphenoid, but in parts of the temporal bone such as the squamous part, found at the sphenosquamosal suture, or absent.